PROuserR/Lyrics-Finder/README.md

-# Lyrics-Finder
+# Lyrics-Finder 🌐
-Flask Application that find lyrics based on user query or by quick selecting a track from the Hot Tracks list.
+A website that find lyrics based on user query or by quick selecting a track from the Hot Tracks list.

 <img src="Screenshot.PNG">

+# Features 🎇
+1. Fetches tha latest hot tracks
+2. Get any song lyrics giving the song title and artist name
+3. By clicking on a hot track you get the lyrics corresponding to that track

-# Installation
+# Installation 💻
 Clone the repo:
 ```sh
 git clone https://github.com/PROuserR/Lyrics-Finder